GMATHUR90/rhcsa-prep/rhcsa/rhcsa.md

 sudo systemctl reboot
 ```

 - After rebooting, verify that the filesystem is mounted:

 ```bash
 lsblk
 ls -l /mybackups/
 ```
+## **Configure Disk Compression:(VDO service was part of RHEL8, to use VDO it come under lvm in RHEL9)**

+Virtual Data Optimizer (VDO) is a tool designed to optimize storage through feature like deduplication, compression and zero block filtering.